k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: vampire trying to sacrifice a corpse on an altar, being asked to drain it instead
 - Fix: drain vs eat, take two
+- Fix: drained corpses in inventory not showing BUC/numerical status